akshat-spec/Water-Tracker/README.md

 # Water-Tracker
-A simple web application to track daily water intake, built with HTML, CSS, and JavaScript.
+This repository contains the code for a water tracking web application.
+Users can log their water intake, view their daily progress, and set hydration goals.
+Implemented using HTML, CSS, and JavaScript for a lightweight and accessible experience.